RicSanOP/MarkdownShowdown/pkms/rifaat/Detection Transformer Model Architecture.md

      - Struggles with small objects due to the lack of hierarchical feature pyramid networks (FPN).

 #### Code Example:
-   The core DETR architecture can be found in the `models/detr.py` file, with key parts for the [[Transformer Encoder-Decoder]] implemented in `models/transformer.py`.
+   The core DETR architecture can be found in the `models/detr.py` file, with key parts for the [[pkms/rifaat/Transformer Encoder-Decoder]] implemented in `models/transformer.py`.

 This architecture is ideal for researchers who want to explore Transformer-based models for object detection and experiment with end-to-end approaches that simplify object detection pipelines.